 myonic Designation System for Ball Bearings

-myonic uses a standardized designation system to identify all technical characteristics of bearings.
-The following example illustrates the complete naming structure:
+myonic uses a standardized designation system to identify all the technical characteristics of a bearing.
+The following example illustrates the complete designation structure:

 UL 3006 .9f 1000